 Focuses on writing and analysis of poetry, short stories, and plays.
-Students learn to develop ideas with an awareness of style and the manipulation of formal elements.
+Students learn to develop ideas with an awareness of stylistic and formal elements.

-ENGL 106 CREATIVE WRITING -NONFICTION
+ENGL 106 CREATIVE WRITING - NONFICTION

-Students study and write nonfiction prose, emphasizing description and narration through the composition of memoirs and personal essays.
-Writing practice stresses the writer's awareness of his or her own style and the manipulation of stylistic elements.
+Presents nonfiction prose, emphasizing description and narration through the composition of memoirs and personal essays.
+Writing practice underscores the writer's development of personal style in accordance with the standards of various creative nonfiction approaches.